-The PetSafe program, a community service offered by Purdue University's College of Veterinary Medicine, meets the short-term housing needs of these pets.
+The PetSafe program, a community service offered by the Purdue Veterinary Medicine, meets the short-term housing needs of these pets.
 PetSafe has successfully provided emergency shelter for approximately 15 pets per year since 1993 and has recently expanded to include pets affected by owners in hospice care.

 View the Pet Safe Brochure here.